Treat your new puppy as you would a new born baby.

 lethargy, and considerable weight loss.

-damage causes an acute (sudden-onset) foul-smelling diarrhea.
-The stool may range from soft to
+causes an acute (sudden-onset) foul-smelling diarrhea.
+The stool may range from soft to watery, often

 "The disease is not usually life threatening unless the dogs' immune system is immature or

-may be less active.
-The disease is not usually life threatening unless the dogs' immune system is
+less active.
+The disease is not usually life threatening unless the dogs' immune system is immature or

 Signs of Coccidia:

-ALL DOGS carry coccidia.
+DOGS carry coccidia.
 But something has got to weaken the immune system of an animal for the

 protozoa to have an opportunity to take hold and start multiplying.
-That "something " is
+That "something " is usually stress

-their clients by saying the animal is loaded with parasites.
+coccidia to their clients by saying the animal is loaded with parasites.
 This is sometimes interpreted

 by that client that the animal has worms.
-Coccidia is not exactly a parasite but can be just as hard to get
+Coccidia is not exactly a parasite but can be just as hard to

 balance of bacteria in the G. I. tract.
 So long as good bacteria exist in an ample supply in the gut,

-when a stool sample is taken, the animal can be misdiagnosed as being free of the protozoa.
-If
+a stool sample is taken, the animal can be misdiagnosed as being free of the protozoa.
+If your puppy

-reoccur.
-If your puppy has long hair please remember to keep his bottom shaved or trimmed.
+your puppy has long hair please remember to keep his bottom shaved or trimmed.
+Some times the

 All diarrheas have the potential to be a dangerous health problem, especially in puppies.
 Left